farcasterxyz/hub-monorepo/apps/hubble/www/docs/docs/cli.md

   -i, --id <filepath>                   Path to the PeerId file.
   --hub-operator-fid <fid>              The FID of the hub operator.
 Optional.
   -c, --config <filepath>               Path to the config file.
+  --peer-identity-claim <filepath>      Path to claim file, used to established secure, verifiable association between
+                                        FID and Peer ID.
   --db-name <name>                      The name of the RocksDB instance. (default: rocks.hub._default) --process-file-prefix <prefix>        Prefix for file to which hub process number is written. (default: "") --log-individual-messages             Log individual submitMessage status.
 If disabled, log one line per second (default: disabled)"